terra-money/docs/tutorial-style-guide.md

 Simplicity is at the heart of the Terra style.
 Writers and readers will understand each other better with a minimalist writing approach.
 Writing in this style does not mean that you should be less descriptive or vague.
 It means that clarity is emphasized over complexity.

 Writing in shorter sentences can give your writing more clarity.
-Try to limit the amount of clauses in a sentence, and simplify your language.
+Try to limit the number of clauses in a sentence, and simplify your language.
 Avoid jargon and overly-technical language.

-Blocks of text are daunitng and are usually left unread in action-based tutorials.
+Blocks of text are daunting and are usually left unread in action-based tutorials.
 Instead, limit paragraphs to three sentences.

-Remeber, you are writing to show off the functionality of Terra, and not using Terra to show off your writing.
+Remember, you are writing to show off the functionality of Terra, and not using Terra to show off your writing.

+Readability is key.

 ## Voice

 All writing in the Terra docs is written in second or third person.

-First person language such as "I," "we," "us," or "let's" should be avoided in all situations.
+First-person language such as "I," "we," "us," or "let's" should be avoided in all situations.

 **Examples**:
 - "We recommend," becomes "it is recommended."